 Getting enough sleep every night has been linked to keeping your immune system strong by allowing your body to recuperate and restore itself every night while lack of sleep weakens your immune function.8

 Sleep duration has even been linked to appetite, obesity and body mass index too.9

 Studies have shown that people who get enough sleep tend to consume fewer calories and are even more motivated to exercise, both of which can reduce the risk of excess weight gain and obesity.10 Your body weight can be directly affected by how much sleep you get.

 As you can see, getting enough quality sleep offers you a lot of positive benefits towards living a happy, fit and healthy life every day.

 If you are getting too little sleep or experiencing problems sleeping, you may wish to consider undertaking our free online sleep assessment to better understand how to improve your restful state and overall health.

 The assessment only takes 60 seconds and asks you a series of simple questions designed to provide you with more information.
 It also conveniently sends the results to you via an email.

-Awaken your best by taking our interactive online sleep assessment now.
+Awaken your best by taking our free sleep assessment now.